HBO or Netflix?

 Before you send your resume, make sure it looks professional.
-Check out Hiration's professional Online resume builder.
-It provides 20+ free prefessional resume templates to make your resume stand out.
+Check out Hiration's professional online resume builder.
+It provides 25+ free professional resume templates along with 100+ pre-filled content templates to make your resume stand out.

-The companies receive a lot of job applications for an average single job opening.
-To sort these thousands of applications, they use certain softwares.
+Companies receive a lot of job applications for an average single job opening.
+To sort these thousands of applications, they use certain software.
 Because, well, recruiters are also humans!

-These softwares are called Applicant Tracking Systems (ATS) software.
-They sort the resumes by relevance, checking them for keywords for the job description.
+This software is called Applicant Tracking Systems (ATS).
+They sort the resumes by relevance by assessing them for keywords against the job description.

 If you include all the relevant keywords on your resume, ATS will rank it higher.

 To stand out, you should carefully tailor your resume to fit the job description.
 Add the right keywords to your resume to be above everyone else.